xzzhang2/xzzhang2.github.io/pages/teaching.md

 description: Xinzhi Zhang's teaching record
 ---

-I have taught several interdisciplinary courses on digital media and human communication, multimedia storytelling, and the application of data science for social impacts.
+I have taught several interdisciplinary courses on digital media and human communication, multimedia storytelling, AI policy and regulations, and the application of digital technologies for innovation and social impacts.

+I have supervised eight postgraduate students (as the capstone project supervisor) and four research students, all of them are either continuing doctoral studies (in Hong Kong, the Europe, and the US), or working as a university faculty member in Hong Kong.
+I am now supervising four PhD students.
+The students under my supervision have won best paper award at ICA, published papers in top international journals, and presented their papers at major international conferences in media and communication.

-I am looking for PhD/Mphil students and research interns working for interdisciplinary projects related to computational journalism and data-driven storytelling, social media data analytics, and digital popular culture.
+For the 2025/26 year, I am looking for PhD students in the areas of (1) digital journalism (news production and presentation), (2) political communication (digital popular culture and beliefs), and (3) computational social science (social media data analytics and experiment design).
 Please email me your CV and credentials if you are interested.
-You are also welcome to apply the [Hong Kong PhD Fellowship Scheme (HKPFS)](https://cerg1.ugc.edu.hk/hkpfs/index.html).
+You are also welcome to apply the [Hong Kong PhD Fellowship Scheme (HKPFS)](https://cerg1.ugc.edu.hk/hkpfs/index.html) in the 2025 entry.

 ---